-The diagnosis is based on medical history, physical examination, x-rays and laboratory tests.
+The diagnosis from assessment of medical history, physical examination, x-rays and laboratory tests.
 Distinction needs to made from more than 200 different types of arthritis and related conditions.

 Common laboratory tests include rheumatoid factor, C-reactive protein and the erythrocyte sedimentation rate; x-rays are used to assess damage to cartilage and bone.

-Early rheumatology intervention and the start of appropriate treatment is important in the prevention of long-term damage to joints.
-The treatment goals are to reduce joint swelling, relieving stiffness, preventing joint damage, and maintaining normal joint function.
+Early rheumatology intervention and the start of proper treatment is important in the prevention of long-term damage to joints.
+The treatment goals are to cut joint swelling, relieving stiffness, preventing joint damage, and maintaining normal joint function.